-Australia is over 7 million sq km of sand, reef, rock, koala, wine, sailing, ocean, city, culture, Dreamtime, and so much more than we could possibly list here, and it would take several lifetimes to explore it all.
+Australia is over 7 million sq km (4.35 sq mi) of sand, reef, rock, koala, wine, sailing, ocean, city, culture, Dreamtime, and so much more than we could possibly list here.
+It would take several lifetimes to explore it all.
 This sprawling 25-day adventure comes pretty close, though.
-Kick things off in cosmopolitan Melbourne before sampling the tasty wines of the scenic Mornington Peninsula.
+Kick things off in cosmopolitan Melbourne by discovering the city's hidden laneways.
 Then head up the Great Ocean Road to a couple of national parks before journeying deep into the fabled Outback for a rendezvous with the iconic Uluru.
-Next, meet the Great Barrier Reef from Cape Tribulation, cruise the glorious Whitsundays, visit a G Adventures-supported cultural centre, learn to surf, and zip around Sydney Harbour aboard a jetboat.
+Next, meet the Great Barrier Reef from Cape Tribulation, cruise the glorious Whitsundays, visit a G Adventures-supported cultural centre, learn to surf, and explore Sydney.
 Exhausted yet?
-Just waitll youre actually there!
+Just wait’ll you’re actually there!

 Arrive at any time.

 There are no planned activities during the day, so check into the hotel and explore the city.
 If you arrive early enough, head into the city to take in the 'cultural capital of Australia'.
 Get lost in the city's famous laneways, go on the hunt for the perfect flat white (hint: Melbourne loves its coffee shops), catch the tram to St. Kilda, or wander around the über-cool Fitzroy neighbourhood.

 Tour Melbourne's iconic laneways and learn more about coffee culture before travelling to the Mornington Peninsula.
 Stop to see Brighton's brightly coloured bathing boxes, miniature beachfront cabins that are unique to the beaches in Port Phillip Bay.